sth/sodata/README.md

 This tries to build everything, but skips tools if the dependencies for sqlite/postgres cannot be found.

-Plain `make` also works if the dependencies are in the default paths:

-    make

-You can also compile the tools individually:

-    make sqliteimport
-    make pgimport
-    make csvimport

 ## License

 Licensed under LGPL.
 This allows the creation of a library from this code